nashville-software-school/aws-deployment-instructions/README.md

 Invalid HTTP_HOST header: '<DNS_CNAME_prefix>.us-east-1.elasticbeanstalk.com'.
 You may need to add '<DNS_CNAME_prefix>.us-east-1.elasticbeanstalk.com' to ALLOWED_HOSTS.
 ```
-You will need to add `'<DNS_CNAME_prefix>.us-east-1.elasticbeanstalk.com'` to `ALLOWED_HOSTS` in your `settings.py` file.
-Remember to replace `<DNS_CNAME_prefix>`
+As the error message recommends, you will need to add `'<DNS_CNAME_prefix>.us-east-1.elasticbeanstalk.com'` to `ALLOWED_HOSTS` in your `settings.py` file.
-with your DNS CNAME prefix.
+Remember to replace `<DNS_CNAME_prefix>` with your DNS CNAME prefix.

-Once you have made the appropriate change to your code, deploy your application again by running `eb deploy --staged`.
+Once you have made the appropriate change to your code, add and commit your changes to GitHub, and deploy your application again by running `eb deploy --staged`.

 At this point, your application should be running in the cloud.

 ### Secure Your Django Server in the Cloud

-**This is a good point to restrict http traffic to your application.** Follow the instructions
+**This is a good point to restrict http traffic to your application.
+It is a requirement.** Follow the instructions
 [here](https://github.com/nashville-software-school/aws-deployment-instructions/blob/main/README.md#update-your-application-load-balancers-security-group) to
-limit traffic to your local machine.
-Failing to complete this step leaves all your data is exposed to all internet traffic, which is a **significant security
+limit your application's http traffic to your local machine.
+Failing to complete this step leaves all your data is exposed to all internet traffic, which is a
-risk** to your server in the cloud.
+**significant security risk** to your server in the cloud.

+**Congratulations!
+Your Django application is now running in the cloud at the URL attached to your Elastic Beanstalk environment.**

 ### Serve Your Django Application's Static Files to the Cloud

 Now that you have secured your server, you can attend to its visual representation.
 You will notice that your Admin and API pages lack the expected Django styling.
-This is because your Django application has not collected its static files and Elastic Beanstalk application has not been configured to serve them.
+This is because your Django application has not collected its static files and your Elastic Beanstalk application has not been configured to serve them.

 1. Add the following configuration to your `settings.py` file:
 ```